The Dogwood Festival takes place in Piedmont Park each April and features a large artist market, live music, disc dog competition and children’s area.

 From Arts Center

 Three buses travel to the festival if you don’t want to walk.
-All depart from the Midtown station.
+All depart from the Midtown MARTA station.
 It is free to ride the bus if you are transferring from the train.
 Choose from:

 - Bus 99 also goes down 10th Street and then south on Monroe Drive

-- Bus 27 has a stop just outside the 14th Street park entrance and then travels on to the Botanical Garden.
+- Bus 27 has a stop just outside the 14th Street park entrance and then travels on to the Botanical Garden

 - Tips for Taking MARTA to the Dogwood Festival

-- Midtown Station Nightlife
+- Navigating the Midtown MARTA Station

 - Midtown Station Restaurants